aaoeu/coal/site/content/_index.md

 values:
   heading: Why is there a picture of a guy picking coffee berries?
   text: >-
-    Because when you deploy a site, it starts with this random content about coffee.
+    Because when you deploy a site, it starts with this random content about a fake but exceedingly enlightened coffee company.
 Including the random logo and the blog posts below.
 And because it's the Era of GDPR, I haven't gotten much farther than just deploying the site.

     But still.
 Free domain, free site, no security updates ever ... pretty